RediSearch/RediSearch/docs/Escaping.md

 3. Repeating spaces or punctuation marks are stripped.

-4. In latin characters, everything gets converted to lowercase.
+4. In Latin characters, everything gets converted to lowercase.